Intracorneal Ring Segments

 See Table

 Addition Technology (Intacs) is the popular intracorneal ring segment used in Australia and the United States.
 In Europe, Ferrara Ring intracorneal ring segments are popular.
-Addition Technology was recently acquired by Ferrara Ring.
-Ferrara Ring has been in development since 1986 and over 100,000 implants have been used with excellent results.
+Ferrara Ring acquired Addition Technology.
+Ferrara Ring has been in development since 1986, and over 100,000 implants have been used with excellent results.

 Indications

 In 2004, Intacs was given humanitarian device approval by the FDA for use in patients with keratoconus.
-The inserts may now be used to reduce irregular steepening (irregular astigmatism) caused by keratoconus.
+The inserts now may be used to reduce irregular steepening (irregular astigmatism) caused by keratoconus.
 Intacs inserts help restore clear vision in patients with keratoconus by flattening and repositioning the cornea.
-Intacs inserts are intended for patients with keratoconus who are no longer able to achieve adequate vision using contact lenses or glasses and for whom corneal transplantation is the only remaining option.[12]
+Intacs inserts are intended for patients with keratoconus who no longer can achieve adequate vision using contact lenses or glasses and for whom corneal transplantation is the only remaining option.[14]

 Table 2.
 Predicted Nominal Correction and Recommended Prescribing Range